-The Shiloh Shepherd was bred with the purpose of creating a friendlier and healthier version of the German Shepherd, whilst maintaining his gorgeous and regal looks.
+The Shiloh Shepherd was bred with the purpose of creating a friendlier and healthier version of the German Shepherd, while maintaining his gorgeous and regal looks.
 This energetic canine requires a lot of exercise, and with his larger stature, he requires a larger home with access to a backyard.

 Additionally, for those readers who are wondering how to say his name, Shiloh is pronounced ‘shy-low.’
 So, if you are wondering whether this unfamiliar dog breed is for you, fear not as we have it covered!
 So, sit back, relax and read this comprehensive guide to the Shiloh Shepherd.

 Tina had an idea of the perfect German Shepherd, and so in 1989, she mixed a German Shepherd with the larger Alaskan Malamute, and it is these two breeds that form the foundations of the Shiloh Shepherd.
 Later in the 2000s, she added the Canadian White Shepherd and the Czechoslovakian Wolfdog into the mix to add genetic diversity with the hope that it would increase his health.